David Platt (Coronation Street): Storylines

-David returns from a holiday in Tenerife and announces his engagement to "Candy", aka Kylie Turner (Paula Lane).
-Gail is angry and tries to convince David to change his mind as she does not approve of Kylie.
-David and Kylie then get married in April 2011.
-David fights to take custody of Kylie's son Max Turner (Harry McDermott), but ends up feuding with her sister Becky McDonald (Katherine Kelly), with Kylie trying to avoid it.
-David insists that Steve and Becky are not fit to look after Max, proving this when he saves Max from being run over.
-David has to deal with Gail and Kylie feuding.
-When he learns that Gail has tried to bribe Kylie to leave, he threatens to leave home.
+David returns from a holiday in Tenerife, and announces his engagement to "Candy", aka Kylie Turner (Paula Lane).
+Gail is angry, and tries to convince David to change his mind, as she does not approve of Kylie.
+David and Kylie marry in April 2011.
+David fights to take custody of Kylie's son Max Turner (Harry McDermott), but ends up feuding with her sister Becky McDonald (Katherine Kelly), with Kylie tries to avoid it.
+David insists that Steve and Becky, are not fit to look after Max, proving this, when he saves Max from being run over.
+David deals with Gail and Kylie feuding.
+He learns that Gail tries to bribe Kylie to leave, and he threatens to leave home.
 Kylie gets a job at the salon with David.
-He is upset when Max is put up for adoption and she does not want to prevent it.
-He tells her that they must change their ways and convince social services to allow Max to live with them.
+David is upset when Max is put up for adoption, and she does not want to prevent it.
+He tells her, that they must change their ways, and convince social services, to allow Max to live with them.

-In August 2013, David discovers that Kylie has slept with Nick but does not confront them.
+In August 2013, David discovers that Kylie slept with Nick but does not confront them.
 He vandalises Nick's flat and writes poison pen letters to his wife Leanne.
-While in a vehicle together Nick tells David that he knows that he is behind the trouble and suggests they discuss it with Kylie.
-To prevent Kylie from finding out, David tries to stop Nick from driving by unfastening his seat belt as he knows Nick won't drive with it unfastened, however Nick keeps driving and a few seconds later they are involved in a car accident.
-Nick is left in a coma which results in permanent brain damage.
-To his relief, David learns that he is Lily's biological father, but when Kylie discovers that he is the reason behind Nick's injuries, she throws him out.
-Following their reconciliation, and a holiday to Barbados to visit Becky, Max's behaviour at home and at school gets worse and is diagnosed with ADHD in August 2014, and Kylie becomes addicted to his medication.
+While in a vehicle together, Nick tells David that he knows that he is behind the trouble, and suggests they discuss it with Kylie.
+To prevent Kylie from finding out, David tries to stop Nick from driving by unfastening his seat belt, as he knows Nick won't drive with it unfastened, however Nick keeps driving and a few seconds later they are involved in a car accident.
+Nick is left in a coma, resulting in permanent brain damage.
+To his relief, David learns he is Lily's biological father, but when Kylie discovers that he is the reason behind Nick's injuries, she throws him out.
+Following their reconciliation, and a holiday to Barbados to visit Becky, Max's behaviour at home, and at school, gets worse and is diagnosed with ADHD, in August 2014, and Kylie becomes addicted to his medication.
 In a quest to get to the source of Max's ADHD, she travels to her old haunt, a pub called The Dog & Gun in Wythenshawe, where she grew up.
-There, she encounters her ex-boyfriend and Max's biological father Callum.
-The pair continued to have secret meetings for weeks where Kylie gets hooked on amphetamine and Callum demands to see Max.
-David throws Kylie out after he finds out about her taking drugs and she leaves Weatherfield on Christmas Day 2014.
+There, she encounters her ex-boyfriend, and Max's biological father, Callum.
+The pair continue to have secret meetings for weeks, where Kylie is hooked on amphetamine, and Callum demands to see Max.
+David throws Kylie out after he finds out about her taking drugs, and she leaves Weatherfield on Christmas Day, 2014.